Beloved Soda Flavors That Disappeared from Shelves

 Remember when sodas started looking like they could glow in the dark?
 Pepsi Blue was the cobalt-colored concoction that had everyone talking.
 With its berry flavor and electric hue, it was the drink of choice for the cool kids… for about two years.

-Though discontinued in the U.S. and Canada by 2004, it developed a cult following overseas, remaining a staple in countries like the Philippines (rebranded as Pepsi Pinas) and parts of the Middle East.
+Although discontinued in the U.S. and Canada by 2004, it developed a cult following overseas, remaining a staple in countries such as the Philippines (rebranded as Pepsi Pinas) and parts of the Middle East.

 PepsiCo capitalized on nostalgia in 2021, relaunching it as a limited-edition U.S. product with hashtag campaigns like #BringBackBlue and promotions featuring Millie Bobby Brown.
 This revival, available from May to August 2021, marked its brief return to American shelves in 20-ounce bottles and multipacks.